infi-nl/coding-dojo-neo4j-graph-database/README.md

 RETURN n1, n2
 ```

-This will return all nodes that have a relationship which each other.
+This will return all nodes that have a relationship to each other.
 Fun, but not very useful.

 **Query by property**